Advice on electricity and gas

 What to clean

-- Clean all hard surfaces (eg walls, floors) with hot water and detergent.
+- Clean all hard surfaces (like walls and floors) with hot water and detergent.

-- Clean and disinfect work surfaces, plates, pans, cutlery, chopping boards etc. before using them with food.
+- Clean and disinfect work surfaces like plates, pans, cutlery and chopping boards before using them with food.
 If you have a working dishwasher, this is a more efficient way to clean and sanitise smaller items.
 Discard wooden chopping boards and wooden spoons if contaminated by floodwater.